Can AI revolutionise how you perform track testing?

 Track testing itself is very structured and highly sophisticated.
 Vehicles are covered in hundreds of sensors, and the test driver performs an array of predetermined tests.
 Everything from driving over different road surfaces to performing specific driving manoeuvres in a “mock” urban setting.
 But you can’t test every combination of variables -it’s too expensive and time-consuming.
 It’s a game of diminishing returns.

 And there is one significant variable that can’t be controlled -air temperature.
 Changing the temperature from 29.5C to 0C can increase the density of the air by 11%.
 So theoretically, the engine would create 11% less power.
-That will have a significant impact on the vehicle's performance -how the car feels whilst accelerating, cornering forces, etc. It’s why OEM’s use warm weather tracks and cold weather tracks.
+That will have a significant impact on the vehicle's performance such as how the car feels whilst accelerating, cornering forces, etc. It’s why OEM’s use warm weather tracks and cold weather tracks.
 But with the growing impact of climate change, you can never guarantee the weather you’ll encounter in Southern Spain in June or Northern Sweden in January.

-This leaves us with OEMs spending huge amounts of time and money on track testing -yet they don’t walk away with a complete understanding of vehicle performance.
+This leaves us with OEMs spending huge amounts of time and money on track testing yet they don’t walk away with a complete understanding of vehicle performance.
 Those gaps in knowledge can hurt.
 Everything from poor reviews to a delay in the launch date.

 Can AI help measure your tests?